CTIKR/CTIKM-Cyber-Threat-Intelligence-Knowledge-Management/Knowledge Discovery/.ipynb_checkpoints/README-checkpoint.md

 | The existence of the GrayKey isnt hugely surprising , nor is it a sign that the sky is falling .                                                                                                                                                                                                                | None                            | FALSE           |
 | However , it does mean that an i Phones security cannot be ensured if it falls into a third partys hands .                                                                                                                                                                                                      | None                            | FALSE           |

-## Community Detection result
-We found 35 communities from the generated knowledge graph.
-We list the results in the folder **communities**.